MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 OData allows you to group multiple operations in a single HTTP request, called a batch request.
 The response to this batch request contains the responses to the individual operations that were in the batch request.
 Batch requests allow you to reduce the number of round trips between client and server and can improve the performance and scalability of a service.

-ASP.NET Core OData supports OData batch requests, but they are not enabled by default.
-To enable batch requests, you need to provide a batch handler and enable the OData batch middleware.
-The batch handler is the service that's responsible for processing a batch request.
-The batch middleware intercepts batch requests and sends them to the batch handler instead of conventional routing.
-The library provides a default batch handler to make batch support easy.
+The ASP.NET Core OData batch requests feature is not enabled by default.
+To enable batch requests, you need to provide an OData batch handler and enable the OData batch middleware.
+The OData batch handler is the service that is responsible for processing a batch request.
+The OData batch middleware intercepts batch requests and routes them to the batch handler instead of conventional routing.
+The ASP.NET Core OData library provides a default batch handler to make batch support easy.

 # [.NET 6.0](#tab/net60)